ebp-nor/dln-signature/tools/cactus.md

 <a name="mash"></a>
 ## Creating a guide tree with Mash

+This section is also not necessary if you already have run OrthoFinder.
+Thank you can use the phylogeny OrthoFinder creates.

 In addition to softmasked genome assemblies, Cactus requires a guide tree.
 This is because it aligns a handful of genomes at a time (2-5).
 For instance, it could start with the two most closely related, aligns those, and then use that alignment to reconstruct an ancestral genome to those two.
 That reconstructed genome is then used to align against the next.
 This means that Cactus scales linear with the number of genomes and not quadratically as would have been the case if all genomes were compared against all.